therealmko/Domoticz_Wifi_presence_checker/README.md

 1.6           20-11-2014      xKingx    Moved SNMP key variable to SNMP Router JSON file 1.7           20-11-2014      xKingx    Bug fixes
-1.8           20-11-2014      xKingx    Prevent Idx_opt option in mobile JSON file from being mandatory, can be empty string
+1.8           20-11-2014      xKingx    Prevent Idx_opt option in mobile JSON file from being mandatory, can be empty string 1.8.1         26-11-2014      xKingx    Temporary version with initial code for location detection
 ```

 ###TODO
 * Add way to check which router mobile device is connected to and do switching based of that if desired
+* Add option to use location switching and ignore if not used
 * Build in check for community string in SNMP version <3
 * General input validation on parameters received from command line and JSON files
 * Look into way results of SNMP walk are gathered as I put a dirty counter hack in